-- 166. UNCTAD's existing capacity-building programme should be strengthened.
-This would enable officials and other individuals from developing countries and some interested countries with economies in transition to become better informed, through regular training courses in cooperation with the United Nations Staff College, of key issues on the international economic agenda, in particular with development dimensions within UNCTAD's field of competence.
-These courses would draw on the expertise and policy analysis work of the UNCTAD secretariat, with the support of an advisory body to be established by the Trade and Development Board.
-In course delivery, cooperation and coordination would be assured with relevant research and academic institutions and with other relevant international organizations, taking into consideration the commitment of UNCTAD to the Integrated Framework for Trade-related Technical Assistance for the LDCs.
-The organization of the courses should be financed from UNCTAD's existing regular budget resources and available extra-budgetary resources.
-The Secretary-General of UNCTAD is invited to submit detailed costed proposals to the Working Party on the Medium-term Plan and the Programme Budget. - 167.
-The continuation of the assistance that the UNCTAD secretariat provides to the Palestinian people is welcome, and should be intensified. - 168.
-In its technical cooperation in the field of debt, UNCTAD should undertake technical assistance on debt management, through its DMFAS Programme, and strengthen the latter's links to the work of the World Bank, notably through the World Bank Debt Sustainability Module. - 169.
-In its activities in the field of portfolio investment, UNCTAD should, in close cooperation with other international and regional institutions, continue its current technical cooperation programme on capital market development to strengthen the domestic financial infrastructure, with a view to assisting developing countries to mobilize stable sources of finance.
+164. [A capacity-building centre for development should be established in UNCTAD.
+The centre should be financed from UNCTAD's existing regular budget resources and extra-budgetary resources.
+The centre would enable officials and other individuals from developing countries and some interested countries with economies in transition to become better appraised, through regular training courses, of key issues on the international economic agenda, in particular with development dimensions within UNCTAD's field of competence.
+These courses would draw on the expertise and policy analysis work of the UNCTAD secretariat.
+They would also strengthen UNCTAD's capacity to disseminate the results of its analytical and technical cooperation work and the outcome of intergovernmental and expert discussions.
+The centre would make full use of technologies such as distance learning (through the Internet and other information technologies tools), so that UNCTAD's views could reach a much wider audience of policy and decision-makers in the public and private sectors.
+It could also establish cooperation with a wide network of regional research and academic institutions of excellence, in conjunction with other relevant international organizations, in particular WTO.]

+165. The continuation of the assistance that the UNCTAD secretariat provides to the Palestinian people is welcome, and should be intensified.

+166. In its technical cooperation in the field of debt, UNCTAD should undertake technical assistance on debt management, through its DMFAS Programme, and strengthen the latter's links to the work of the World Bank, notably through the World Bank Debt Sustainability Module.

+167. In its activities in the field of portfolio investment, UNCTAD should, in close cooperation with other international and regional institutions, continue its current technical cooperation programme on capital market development and other specific actions to strengthen the domestic financial infrastructure, with a view to assisting developing countries to mobilize stable sources of finance.